Kianyaa/CS2-map-text-translator/README.md

 ## Know-Issue

-Sometimes script out with `Operation Time Out` or `Exit code 200` just re-run the script
+Sometimes script out with `Operation Time Out` or `Exit code 200` just re-run the script or put translate file more less